The Relentless Pace Of Satisfying Fans Is Burning Out Some YouTube Stars

 Elle Mills says being a YouTube star was her childhood dream.
 At the age of 20, she has achieved it.
 She has more than 1.3 million YouTube followers who enjoy her 2 1/2- to 6-minute videos characterized by a self-deprecating humor.

-Her videos include a failed attempt to levitate her childhood home with 4,000 helium-filled balloons and Mills' try at impressing a date by creating a prom just for her.
+Her videos include a failed attempt to levitate her childhood home with 4,000 helium-filled balloons and Mills' attempt at impressing a date by creating a prom just for her.
 Mills' style is somewhere between Lena Dunham in Girls and a Woody Allen film.

 She makes a living from selling her branded merchandise, such as hoodies and T-shirts with her signature logos — Canada's maple leaf (she's Canadian), a soda-pop bottle, and a camera.
 She's also had brand deals with Samsung and Wendy's, and she goes on tour to meet fans.
 Mills does all of this in addition to producing the videos, which can take 60-plus hours to shoot, produce and edit.